Skip to main content

 About Amajia

 Is Amajia worth considering in New Taipei?
-Yes, if its verified opening hours fit your route and you want a restaurant with confirmed outside recognition.
+Yes, if its opening hours fit your route and you want a restaurant with outside recognition.
 Amajia is listed with a 2026 MICHELIN Plate, its schedule is concentrated from Wednesday through Sunday, with Monday and Tuesday closed.

 The practical case is mostly about timing.
 Amajia has midday and early-evening hours on Wednesday, Thursday, Friday, with longer midday hours on Saturday and Sunday.
 For readers building a broader food day, use our full New Taipei restaurants guide to decide whether Amajia fits the rest of the route.

-Plan for the New Taipei schedule, not for unsupported assumptions
+Plan for Amajia's New Taipei schedule

 The main decision is schedule.
 Amajia is open Wednesday to Friday from 11 AM–2 PM and 5–7:30 PM, Saturday to Sunday from 11 AM–3 PM and 4:30–7:30 PM.
 It is closed on Monday and Tuesday, so it works well when your plans can align with those windows.

 Service expectations should be measured rather than inflated.
-The 2026 MICHELIN Plate gives a useful quality signal, but it does not by itself verify a particular cuisine, menu format, price level, seating style, or ceremony.
-Treat Amajia as a recognized New Taipei restaurant, then let the confirmed hours guide the practical call on timing and arrival.
+The 2026 MICHELIN Plate gives a useful quality signal, but it does not by itself establish a particular cuisine, menu format, price level, seating style, or ceremony.
+Treat Amajia as a recognized New Taipei restaurant, then let the hours guide the practical call on timing and arrival.

 How to frame the meal in a wider Taiwan itinerary